Acuity Scheduling Review

 Ease of Use:

-- Calendar: In one of the more recent iterations, whether the calendar was visible depended on what part of the site you are on.
-Fans of older versions will be happy to know that the calendar is always visible again, in the upper left-hand corner of the left-sidebar.
+- Calendar: In a recent (unpopular) iteration, calendar visibility depended on what part of the site you were on.
+Fans of older versions will be happy to know that the calendar is always visible again (in the upper left-hand corner of the left sidebar).
 Clicking on the calendar brings up a form to create a new appointment, along with the option to set it as recurring or a one-off.
-The calendar in the corner won’t give you detailed information about your appointments, but uses a color-coded “heat” system that will give you an idea how busy your schedule is on a given day based on how dark the color is.
+The calendar in the corner won’t give you detailed information about your appointments but uses a color-coded “heat” system that will give you an idea how busy your schedule is on a given day based on how dark the color is.

 Customer Service and Support: